-While on the Outpatient GI/Procedures Rotation, the fellow attends 4 half-day clinics including urgent outpatient clinics, and multidisciplinary subspecialty clinics such as the Gastrointestinal Eosinophilic Disease Program, Intestinal Failure, IBD Referral Clinic, CF Clinic and Adolescent Obesity Clinics.
-The fellows are exposed to the full range of outpatient GI/ Nutrition disorders, and learn the appropriate and cost-effective evaluation and management of these infants and children.
-During the Outpatient GI/Procedure Rotation, the fellow attends four half-day procedure block times under the direction of the attending pediatric gastroenterologist assigned to the block.
+While on the Outpatient/Procedures Rotation, the fellow attends four half-day clinics including urgent outpatient clinics, and multidisciplinary subspecialty clinics such as Liver Clinic, the Gastrointestinal Eosinophilic Disease Program, Intestinal Failure, IBD Referral Clinic, CF Clinic and Adolescent Obesity Clinics.
+The fellows are exposed to the full range of outpatient GI/ liver Nutrition disorders, and learn the appropriate and cost-effective evaluation and management of these infants and children.
+During the Outpatient Procedures Rotation, the fellow attends four half-day procedure block times under the direction of the attending pediatric gastroenterologist assigned to the block.
 Each fellow participates in a dedicated continuity clinic which begins during the second month of the first year continuing throughout their training.
 Fellows provide continuing care for patients evaluated in the inpatient and/or outpatient setting in this clinic.
 The fellows are involved in the outpatient management of home care for some of the 100-120 infants and children with complex parenteral and enteral nutritional support, including many with cystic fibrosis.

 First-year fellows have a four-week rotation without any inpatient or outpatient clinical responsibilities for a series of electives.
 During this time the fellows rotate in pathology and radiology.